-The pass rate for the Final written examination in September 2021 was 69.23% and 78.41% in March 2022.
+The pass rate for the Final written examination in September 2022 was 73.61% and 79.73% in February 2023.
 There is no evidence to suggest that the exam has become more or less difficult in this academic year.
-There have been no changes in the way the examination papers are constructed, in the sampling of questions across the curriculum or in the way the pass marks are calculated, and no significant change in the make-up of the Angoff reference group, who set the pass mark.
-In addition, the statistical measures of internal consistency remain acceptable.
+There have been no changes in the way the examination papers are constructed, in the sampling of questions across the curriculum, or in the way the pass marks are calculated, and no significant change in the make-up of the Angoff reference group, who set the pass mark.

-Statistical information on the two sittings of the Final Written examination in academic year 2021-22 is shown in table 1 with a comparison to the previous three years.
+Statistical information on the two sittings of the Final Written examination in academic year 2022-23 is shown in table 1 with a comparison to the previous four years.